timescale/docs/cloud/backup-restore-cloud.md

 and the current day.

 ## Restore from backup
-If your database fails the restore process begins automatically.
+If your database fails, the restore process begins automatically.
 This occurs in two stages:

 1. Restore: The PostgreSQL service uses `pg_restore` to restore from the most